awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

  When the MQTT core server certificate expires, any attempt to validate the certificate fails\.
 The device must be able to detect the failure and terminate the connection\.

-## AWS IoT Greengrass Cipher Suites<a name="gg-cipher-suites"></a>
+## TLS Cipher Suites Support<a name="gg-cipher-suites"></a>

 AWS IoT Greengrass uses the AWS IoT transport security model to encrypt communication with the cloud by using [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) [cipher suites](https://en.wikipedia.org/wiki/Cipher_suite)\.
 In addition, AWS IoT Greengrass data is encrypted when at rest \(in the cloud\)\.
-For more information about AWS IoT transport security and supported cipher suites, see [ Transport Security](https://docs.aws.amazon.com/iot/latest/developerguide/iot-security-identity.html#transport-security) in the *AWS IoT Developer Guide*\.
+For more information about AWS IoT transport security and supported cipher suites, see [ Transport Security](https://docs.aws.amazon.com/iot/latest/developerguide/transport-security.html) in the *AWS IoT Developer Guide*\.

 **Supported Cipher Suites for Local Network Communication**